 An Army Camp and Tory Mistake

-There is a wide shoulder at the coordinates, on the east side of Halifax Road just south of Stoney Creek (across it and downhill from Cornwallis Drive).
+There is a wide shoulder at the coordinates, on the east side of Halifax Road just south of Stoney Creek (downhill from Cornwallis Drive and across the creek).
 Nothing of interest is visible in the creek here, so you may stay in your vehicle.

 Along with an increasing entourage of escaping slaves and Loyalist (“Tory”) refugees, around 1,600 soldiers and their camp followers spread out along the creek.
 Though records do not specify this, they likely did so on this side, both because it is flatter and because any organized Patriot attacks would have come from the north.
 Their camp stretched as much as two miles along the stream.
 Hunter’s Mill was used by the commissary officers to grind grain for all.